EU AI Act Compliance for Healthcare AI: A Complete Guide

 Annex II, Section A of the AI Act lists EU harmonisation legislation that triggers high-risk classification when an AI system serves as a safety component of a product covered by that legislation, or when the AI system is itself such a product.
 The Medical Devices Regulation (2017/745) and the In Vitro Diagnostic Medical Devices Regulation (2017/746) are both explicitly listed in Annex II.

-This means any AI system that is a medical device, or a safety component of a medical device, is automatically classified as high-risk under the AI Act, provided it requires a third-party conformity assessment under the MDR or IVDR.
+So here is the practical takeaway.
+Any AI system that is a medical device, or a safety component of one, lands in high-risk automatically under the AI Act, as long as it needs a third-party conformity assessment under the MDR or IVDR.

 Examples include: